About Fernand Pouillon: France’s Most Wanted Architect

 Still from Fernand Pouillon: France’s Most Wanted Architect.

-The film is 52 minutes long, in French, with English subtitles and will be followed by a conversation with the director, Jean-Marie Montangerand.
+The film is 52 minutes long, in French, with English subtitles and was followed by a conversation with the director, Jean-Marie Montangerand.

-After the program, guests will be welcomed to a reception where they can enjoy a glass of wine and have the opportunity to speak with the director.
-Non-alcoholic options will be available.
+After the program, guests were welcomed to a reception where they enjoyed a glass of wine and had the opportunity to speak with the director.
+Non-alcoholic options were available.

 AwardS/ScreeningS